 Also, on the semi-professional South East Basketball Association, there have been bets placed at matches by Geelong, Bendigo and Frankston through SBOBET, a website operating in Asia and Europe.

-It is believed that the syndicates target different sporting codes as a few suspects have been spotted at the basketball events illegally “court-siding’’.
+It is believed that the syndicates target different sporting codes.
+In addition, few suspects have been spotted at the basketball events illegally “court-siding’’.

 The illegal sports betting market going big in junior sports.

-The Victoria University and the state government have commissioned the landmark report saying amateur sports clubs need help detecting and policing the corruption to help root it out.
+The Victoria University and the state government have commissioned the landmark report.
+They say amateur sports clubs need help detecting and policing the corruption to help root it out.
 This is to be presented to the sports integrity forum in Melbourne.

-The basketball Victoria body has already warned all its members to watch out for the court-siders and it is recommended that they report it to the police.
+The basketball Victoria body has already warned all its members to watch out for the court-siders.
+Also, it is recommended that they report it to the police.

-According to the report by the Victoria University, there is a betting market operating in the junior sports and an agency goes hunting for the information for the upcoming matches so that its clients may place the illegal bets.
+According to the report by the Victoria University, there is a betting market operating in the junior sports.
+It is an agency goes hunting for the information for the upcoming matches for its clients may place illegal bets.

 Prof Hemphill said: “Some clubs are banning mobile phones.”

-Sports Minister John Eren said, parents and role models should “educate youngsters about the risks that can be associated with the sport.”
+Sports Minister John Eren said parents and role models should “educate youngsters”.
+Moreover about the risks that relate with the sport.